mmark-md/mmark/README.md

 and also try to guard against common mistakes (like writing `##My header` and having it rendered as a paragraph starting with hashes), MMark obviously can't follow the specification precisely.
-In particular, parsing of inlines differs considerably from Common Mark (see below).
+In particular, parsing of inlines differs considerably from CommonMark (see below).

-Another difference between Common Mark and MMark is that the latter supports more (pun alert) common markdown extensions out of the box.
+Another difference between CommonMark and MMark is that the latter supports more (pun alert) common markdown extensions out of the box.
 In particular, MMark supports: